 14 You Feel Like The Best Version Of Yourself

-And the same is true in reverse.
-You love who they are right now, but also want to see them succeed, whether it's with a personal goal, a work goal, etc. You both support each other in being "better" — and growing into who you want to be as individuals.
+The same is true in reverse.
+You love who they are right now but also want to see them succeed, whether it's with a personal goal, a work goal, or otherwise.
+You both support each other in being "better" — and growing into who you want to be as individuals.

 15 Your Friends Are All About It

 While you'll always want to trust your own assessment of the relationship — since you and your partner are the only ones in it — getting an outside perspective can come in handy, especially if you're having

 If well-intentioned individuals — like close friends and family — are supportive and happy for you, Hardy says, you're likely with the right person.

 "There is some truth to the statement that the people one chooses to surround themselves with says a lot about a person," Sullivan-Windt says.
 So, take a look at the people your partner associates with, and consider what it reveals.

 "This doesn’t mean you have to share hobbies with your significant other's friends," she says, "but it is important that they are people you respect at a minimum — and ideally people you’d like to spend time with, too."
 If their friends welcome you into their group with open arms, and vice versa, you've got a truly excellent situation on your hands.